molpopgen/fwdpy/docs/examples/cython/WritingExtensions.md

-# Extending fwdpy with Cython
+# Extending fwdpy with Cython functions

-Cython makes it easy to [share definitions](http://docs.cython.org/en/latest/src/userguide/sharing_declarations.html) between packages, making it easy to use fwdpy's types to write custom code.
+Cython makes it easy to [share definitions](http://docs.cython.org/en/latest/src/userguide/sharing_declarations.html) between packages, allowing access fwdpy's types to write custom code.
 Further, as fwdpy depends on and installs [fwdpp](https://molpopgen.github.io/fwdpp), you get access to many of that library's features.
 Even better, you can write your extensions and ignore a lot of gory details regarding compiling and linking--Cython handles that for you!

 This document serves as a rapid-fire tutorial both to the C++ types that underly fwdpy and how to use Cython to write your own extensions.